tealhorizon87/ms4_right-fit-tailoring/README.md

   - The checkout app contains the forms and models required to create an order, both to be displayed to the user and to the administrator, all the stripe functionality to process payment and systems to protect that function.

 #### Wish list
-  - The wish list app allows users to set up ae wish list, add and remove items to said wish list, and display them back to the user.
+  - The wish list app allows users to set up a wish list, add and remove items to said wish list, and display them back to the user.

 <br>